Current Transportation & Infrastructure Projects

 Peña Boulevard Transportation and Mobility Master Plan

-Denver International Airport (DEN) is developing a Peña Boulevard Master Plan.
-To develop the plan, DEN is conducting a Transportation Study and a Mobility Study while Denver’s Department of Transportation & Infrastructure (DOTI) conducts a Travel Study for the Gateway Area.
-Together, the three studies will allow DEN to develop multi-modal solutions to improve mobility along Peña Boulevard and within nearby communities.
+Denver International Airport (DEN) is developing a Master Plan for Peña Boulevard Master Plan to guide future investments on this critical roadway.
+As part of this effort, DEN partnered with Denver’s Department of Transportation & Infrastructure (DOTI) to conduct a Travel Study for the Gateway Area.
+Together, these will allow DEN to develop multi-modal solutions to improve mobility along Peña Boulevard and within nearby communities.

 The Peña Boulevard Master Plan will include proposed infrastructure, policy, and operational solutions that will enhance environmental sustainability, quality of life, mobility and connectivity, economic competitiveness, and reduce barriers to opportunity while incorporating equity considerations.